 - Understand the realities of advancement in academic medicine through the exploration of the requirements for appointment, promotion, and tenure, and how to plan your own progress through the system.

 - Develop key professional competencies in academic and organizational leadership

 - Build skills in grant writing and communications

 - Expand your network of colleagues and role models

-The AAMC will also offer the Minority Faculty Career Development Seminar's 'K' Writers Coaching Group and Workshop for faculty who are actively working on an NIH Career Development (K) proposal.
-This program involves an on-site preconference training on September 5, 2014, from 8am-4pm, followed by 3 months of optional follow-up and support.
-Participation in the Minority Faculty Career Development Seminar is not required to participate in the Coaching Group.
-Information on eligibility and the application process will be available in April 2014.
+The AAMC will also offer the Minority Faculty Career Development Seminar's Grant Writers Coaching Group for NIH Awards for faculty who are actively working on an NIH Career Development (K or R) proposal.
+This program involves an on-site preconference training on September 18, 2015, from 8am-4pm, followed by 3 months of optional follow-up online sessions and support.
+Participation in the Minority Faculty Career Development Seminar is not required to participate in the coaching group.
+Information on eligibility and the application process for the coaching group is now available on our website .